Digoxin Medicine Level

 What is this test?

-This test measures the amount of the heart drug digoxin in your blood.
+This test measures the amount of the heart medicine digoxin in your blood.

-Digoxin is a drug that helps your heart pump more efficiently when you have an irregular heartbeat or congestive heart failure (CHF).
-It may also be given to control heart rate for certain irregular heart rhythms.
+Digoxin is a medicine that helps your heart pump better when you have an irregular

-When you take digoxin, it's important that the drug be at the right level for you to benefit from it.
-Your doctor may need to adjust your dose if your levels are too high or too low in dosing.
+When you take digoxin, it's important that the medicine be at the right level for

 Why do I need this test?